keshramjith/tuiirc/README.md

 tuiirc (pronounced twerk) is a terminal user interface internet relay chat written in Go

 To build the project you need [Bazel](https://bazel.build/) <br />
-You can build the client with
+25/03/2023 -> NOT USING BAZEL FOR NOW, NEED TO FIGURE OUT HOW TO SET IT UP PROPERLY FIRST You can build the client with
 ```console
 $ bazel build //tuiirc-client:client